 4 The President is endowed with all other powers necessary to ensure the operation and representation of the Union.

-5 The President is elected by the International Council and keeps it informed of important matters.
+5 The President is elected by the International Council and keeps it informed of important matters affecting the Union.

 6 The President represents the Union vis-à-vis official bodies or third parties.
-General representation, without authorization to sign legally binding contracts, can be designated by the President.
+General representation, without authorization to sign legally binding agreements, can be designated by the President.

 7 The President designates one of the Vice-Presidents or another Board member to act in his/her place when necessary.

-8 The President appoints the Executive Director.
+8 The President appoints the Executive Director with approval of the Board.
 If there is a Deputy Executive Director, he/she is appointed by the President with the agreement of the Executive Director and the approval of the Board.

 Term of office